bitcraze/crazyflie-clients-python/docs/userguides/userguide_client.md

 The Loco Positioning tab shows information from the Loco Positioning system when present.

-There are three graphs showing 2D projections of the system from three directions.
-The top left graph shows the system from above, the bottom left shows is it from the front (along the y-axis) while the bottom right shows it from the right side (along the negative x-axis).
-The graphs can be zoomed and scrolled.
+The bottom of the window shows a 3D view of the system.
+The graphs can rotated by clicking and draging, zoomed using the scroll wheel and moved by holding the shift key while clicking and draging.

 The tab can be used in two modes that is selected with the radio buttons to the right